Wellesley Township Heritage and Historical Society

 This year’s Fall Fair features an interesting contest: “165 Years – Our Community Has Deep Roots and New Roots.”
 The WTHHS is sponsoring prizes for two age groups (Junior, ages 10-14, and Senior, ages 15-18); participants will tell a story about their family, their family home, or their farm – this can be a specific time or event in their or their family’s history.

-Another exciting contest in the upcoming fair will be the ‘Pollinator Garden Contest:’ a Wellesley Township resident who’s created and maintained a garden that’s great for a variety of insects and birds has a chance to win one of three prizes: $30 for 1st Place, $15 for 2nd Place, $10 for 3rd, and $5 for 4th!
+Another exciting contest in the upcoming fair will be the ‘Pollinator Garden Contest:’ a Wellesley Township resident who’s created and maintained a garden that’s great for a variety of insects and birds has a chance to win prizes.

 Gardens will be judged based on a variety of factors, but one of the most important is to ensure the garden is suitable for different types of pollinators by including numerous shapes, sizes, and varieties of flowers.